 Content continues below ad

 via farmacybeauty.com, shutterstockHoney is a natural miracle worker—particularly when it comes to acne and rosacea-prone complexions.
 Beyond its moisturizing, soothing, and antiseptic abilities, "it reacts with secretions from the healing breakout to produce hydrogen peroxide, which improves the post-inflammatory hyperpigmentation or scarring," explains Dr. Wexler.
 Try: Farmacy Honey Potion Renewing Antioxidant Hydration Mask or Guerlain Abeille Royale Repairing Honey Gel Mask.
-This buzzy ingredient isn't just for skin; honey boasts a bevy of natural health benefits.
+Don't miss the myths about adult acne you need to stop believing.

 Bionova via dermstore.com, shutterstockWhether caused by pimple picking, cystic acne, or other bad habits, acne scars are a pesky reminder skin problems of the past.
 Niacinamide, known as B3, does double—err triple duty, reducing pigmentation, fading acne scars, and preventing future breakouts.
 Try: Bionova Acne + Acne Scar Treatment With UV Chromophores or Dr. Jart+ Dermask Micro Jet Clearing Solution.
 Read up on all the face masks for all your skincare woes.

 via karunaskin.com, shutterstockLicorice extract—a natural melanin inhibitor—is a staple in formulas targeting discoloration caused by acne or sun exposure.
 Powered by glabridin, which also lends its soothing abilities, licorice extract effectively diminishes the appearance of hyperpigmentation, dark spots, and scars.
-It's also safer—and more suitable for sensitive and easily irritated skin—than chemicals such as hydroquinone.
+It's also safer—and more suitable for sensitive and easily irritated skin—than facial masks for acne using chemicals like hydroquinone.
 Try: Karuna Anti-Oxidant+ Face Mask or Renee Rouleau Rapid Response Detox Mask.
 Find out five more ways to age spots at home.